 Returns: The actual address of the object referenced by x, even in the presence of an overloaded operator&.

-pointer allocate(size_type n, allocator<void>::const_pointer hint=0);
+pointer allocate(size_type n, allocator<void>::const_pointer hint=0, bool zerobits = false);

 [ Note: In a container member function, the address of an adjacent element is often a good choice to pass for the hint argument. —end note ]

-Returns: a pointer to the initial element of an array of storage of size n * sizeof(T), aligned appropriately for objects of type T. It is implementation-defined whether over-aligned types are supported (3.11).
+Returns: a pointer to the initial element of an array of storage of size n * sizeof(T), aligned appropriately for objects of type T, and whose contents are set to all bits zero if zerobits is true.
+It is implementation-defined whether over-aligned types are supported (3.11).

-Remark: the storage is obtained by calling ::operator new(std::size_t) (18.6.1), but it is unspecified when or how often this function is called.
+Remark: the storage is obtained by a means whose effects and results are compatible with calling ::operator new(std::size_t) (18.6.1), but it is unspecified when or how often this function is called.
 The use of hint is unspecified, but intended as an aid to locality if an implementation so desires.